tomtsui88/tomcat-interview/README.md

    3. Launch the Tomcat server by executing catalina.sh

 Buld the Tomcat Docker image using the Dockerfile (with tag set to 'mywebapp').

-Run the container using the Docker image
+Run the container using the Docker image.

-Mapping ports from container on to the host machine Get Tomcat server running on a container
+Mapping ports from container on to the host machine.

+Get Tomcat server running on a container.

-Verify the Tomcat server is running and show us the default webpage of the webapp
+Verify the Tomcat server is running and show us the default webpage of the webapp.